j34ni/mvapich-feedstock/README.md

 `conda install conda-forge::mvapich=*=*_ofi`, and for the UCX version `conda install conda-forge::mvapich=*=*_ucx`.

-Note that the actual GNU compilers (i.e., `gcc_linux-64`, `gfortran_linux-64` and `gxx_linux-64`) have to
+Note that the actual GNU compilers (i.e., `gcc_linux-64`, `gfortran_linux-64` and `gxx_linux-64` for `linux-64`, or
-be added manually since they are not automatically installed in the Conda environment as dependencies.
+their equivalent for other plateforms) have to be added manually since they are not automatically installed in the Conda environment as dependencies.

 Current build status